gcongiu/gcongiu.github.io/index.md

 At Argonne National Laboratory I was involved in the development of new features for the [MPICH Project](https://www.mpich.org), implementation of the MPI standard.
-This included the integration and support of new memory technologies (e.g. HBM) and GPU accelerators.
+These included the integration and support of new memory technologies (e.g. HBM) and GPU accelerators.

 Currently, I am involved in the [PAPI Project](https://icl.utk.edu/papi/).
 PAPI